viniciusrd/Android/DataBase/Realm/README.md

 This is a simple example how to use realm in android.

+### What is Realm?

+Realm is another type of database in Android.
+But, what is very important, Realm doesn’t use SQLite.
+If you use ORMLite or ActiveAndroid or any other similar library, your data is stored in SQLite database, because these libraries give us only an overlay on SQLite.
+With Realm there is no SQLite at all.
+Thanks to that Realm is very fast and you are even allowed to write the data in UI thread (mostly).

 ### Prerequisites

 * Android Studio version 1.5.1 or higher